jcaverhagen/python_docx_xlsx/README.md

 Changelog:
 ##### 28-07-2015
+- Added default style and spacing to paragraph element
+- Add an paragraph after or before paragraph containing specific text
 - Add paragraph to end or beginning of file
-- Add an paragraph after or before paragraph containing specific text

 ##### 27-07-2015
 - Copy function